Global in Time Vortex Configurations for the $2$D Euler Equations: First Approximation on

-An analogous statement holds on the support of $U_{R}$ restricted to the lower half plane, and on the support of $U_{L}$, in the appropriate coordinates. \end{lemma} With Lemma \ref{vortex-pair-q-variation-lemma} in hand, let us define some related quantities for convenience that we will use later on.
-First, note that using \eqref{Omega-definition-1}, we can write, on the upper half plane,
+\end{lemma} By symmetry, an analogous statement holds on the support of $U_{R}$ restricted to the lower half plane, and on the support of $U_{L}$, in the appropriate coordinates.
+As in Theorem \ref{vortex-pair-properties-theorem}, we fix the radius of the closed ball at $10\rho$ for concreteness.